x157/x157.github.io/UE5/LyraStarterGame/index.md

 [Pros and Cons](./Pros-and-Cons) discusses why you may or may not want to use Lyra yourself.
 There are legitimate reasons both to use and to not use Lyra depending on your circumstances.

+If you already have an existing game, Lyra offers some plugins and game systems that you can copy into your game to save yourself a lot of work.

+If you are starting a new game, it's probably easier to start with Lyra and delete the stuff you don't want, rather than to copy the *(likely significant)* stuff you do want from Lyra into a blank game.
-There are multiple viable ways to base your game on Lyra.
+There are multiple viable ways to base your new game on Lyra.
 Some options are discussed here:

 [Extending Lyra: Development Considerations](./Development-Considerations)